Starting at $110

 Fortunately, such restrictions can be detected and corrected using simple methods of touch.
 With a light touch, the CST practitioner uses his or her hands to evaluate the craniosacral system by gently feeling various locations of the body to test for the ease of motion and rhythm of the cerebrospinal fluid pulsing around the brain and spinal cord.
 Soft-touch techniques are then used to release restrictions in any tissues influencing the craniosacral system.

-Jennifer Bull, Michon Lowe, Jennifer Rowe, Amber Gilderoy, and Colette French are the Practitioners at Unlocking The Body who utilize Craniosacral Therapy in their sessions.
+Jennifer Bull and Michon Hebert are the two providers at Unlocking The Body who utilize Craniosacral Therapy in their sessions.
 Each Provider has completed a different level in their Craniosacral training.
 For more information check out the FAQ's below or read the Bio Page of each Therapist, then email your favorite at the address provided on their page.

 FAQ's about Craniosacral Therapy:

 In what way is Craniosacral Therapy different from other forms of Massage?

 Craniosacral Therapy (CST) is a gentle, hands-on approach that releases tensions deep in the body to relieve pain and dysfunction and improve whole-body health and performance.
 It was pioneered and developed by Osteopathic Physician John E. Upledger after years of clinical testing and research at Michigan State University where he served as professor of biomechanics.
 Using a soft touch which is generally no greater than 5 grams – about the weight of a nickel – Therapists release restrictions in the soft tissues that surround the central nervous system.
 CST is increasingly used as a preventive health measure for its ability to bolster resistance to disease, and it''s effective for a wide range of medical problems associated with pain and dysfunction.